-SUMMARY: The U.S. Department of Energy (DOE or Department) is proposing to rescind the Production Incentives for Cellulosic Biofuels regulations.
+SUMMARY: The U.S. Department of Energy is proposing to rescind the Grant Programs for Schools and Hospitals and Buildings Owned by Units of Local Government and Public Care Institutions regulations.
 The Department seeks comments on any reason to rescind or not rescind these regulations.

-DATES: Comments must be received on or before June 16, 2025.
+DATES: Comments: Written comments, data, and information must be received no later than June 16, 2025.